OverworldGames/erc721mc/README.md

+## ERC721MC

+ERC721MC is a modification of the ERC721M to include the creator token contracts (https://github.com/limitbreakinc/creator-token-contracts) and their programmable royalty extensions.

+Both token types share a common base token standard (the Azuki ERC721A), so this is essentially adding the necessary code to bridge the functionality of the Magic Eden ERC721M's minting stages, merkel-root based security, cosigning, etc. with Limit Break's ERC721AC behaviors.

+Ideally, the ERC721MOperatorFiltererRoyaltySplitter.sol will serve as a reference for implementing creator-minter shared royalties within the framework of the Magic Eden ERC721MOperatorFilterer.

+Additional hardhat tests have been added to demonstrate the compatibility and functionalities of this variation.

 ## ERC721M

 ERC721M is a EVM minting protocol that enables the multi stage minting, per stage WL management, per stage supply limit, and crossmint support.